 - While people of all ages can be subjected to eye injuries, nearly 35% of all eye injuries occur in those between 18 and 45 years of age.

 - Accidents involving common household products cause 125,000 eye injuries each year.
-This is why it is important to secure all cleaning chemicals when they aren’t being used, and to be cautious of all potential hazards in your home.
+This is why it is important to secure all cleaning chemicals when they aren’t being used and to be cautious of all potential hazards in your home.

 - Roughly 61 percent of the world’s population wears corrective eyewear.
 Whether it’s glasses or contacts, a majority of us use them every day to see.

 - Around 18 million refractive surgeries are performed yearly worldwide.
 Refractive surgeries, like LASIK eye surgery, allow millions of people the opportunity to see the world clear without having to rely on glasses or contacts.
 But how safe is an operation like LASIK eye surgery?
-Do the positives out-weigh the negatives?
+Do the positives outweigh the negatives?

-- The most recent study reports 99 percent of patients achieve better than 20/40 vision and more than 90 percent achieve 20/20 or better through LASIK.
+- The most recent study reports 99 percent of patients to achieve better than 20/40 vision and more than 90 percent achieve 20/20 or better through LASIK.
 Additionally, LASIK has a 96 percent patient satisfaction rate, the highest of any elective procedure.
-Not only is LASIK as safe as any other procedure, it boasts an incredibly high success rate.
+Not only is LASIK as safe as any other procedure, but it also boasts an incredibly high success rate.

 - The last statistic is one that every person should keep in mind.
 There are roughly 213,000 ophthalmologists worldwide.
 This means that any one of these 213,000 professionals can answer all your vision questions and concerns.

 If you are concerned about your vision, or the vision of a loved one, don’t stay in the dark!
 Talk to the nearest eye doctor today, on World Sight Day 2019, about how you can visualize a better future with healthy eyes.